AI Observability: What to Monitor When LLMs Hit Production

 Your APM Tool Is Blind to AI Failures

-Datadog and New Relic will tell you if your LLM endpoint is returning 500 errors or if latency spikes.
-They won't tell you if the model started hallucinating, if response quality degraded after a prompt change, or if your RAG pipeline is retrieving irrelevant context.
+Datadog, New Relic, and Dynatrace will tell you if your LLM endpoint is returning 500 errors or if latency spikes.
+They will not tell you if the model started hallucinating, if response quality degraded after a prompt change, or if your RAG pipeline is retrieving irrelevant context.
 LLMs fail silently.
-They return 200 OK with a confident, wrong answer.
-Traditional monitoring treats that as a success.
+They return HTTP 200 OK with a confident, factually wrong answer.
+Traditional monitoring treats that as a success because the request completed within the timeout and returned a valid JSON response.
 AI observability means monitoring the quality of the output, not just the health of the infrastructure.
+This requires a fundamentally different monitoring paradigm: one that evaluates semantic correctness, not just operational metrics.

 The Four Pillars of LLM Monitoring